yonkahlon/Zenject/README.md

 Container.Bind<ITickable>().To<Ship>().AsSingle();
 ```

-Or if you don't want to have to remember which interfaces the Ship implements:
+Or if you don't want to have to remember which interfaces Ship implements:

 ```csharp
 Container.BindAllInterfaces<Ship>().To<Ship>().AsSingle();